ggoudy/ggoudy.github.io/_posts/2021-6-7-Microsegmentation.md

 ---
 layout: post
-title: Microsegmentation: What is it and how you can get started!
+title: Microsegmentation...
+What is it and how you can get started!
 ---

-What's up with all these walls!
+Adversaries must be asking themselves what's up with all these walls!

-One of the latest trends in network security that everyone is talking about is Microsegmentation.
+One of the latest trends in network security that everyone is talking about (or at the very least should be) is Microsegmentation.